A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.

 Before a surgical abortion, women are given antibiotics that are effective against infections in the reproductive tract.

 After any abortion (surgical or medication), women with Rh-negative blood are given injection of Rh antibodies called Rho(D) immune globulin.
-If the fetus has Rh-positive blood, a woman who has Rh-negative blood may produce antibodies to the Rh factor Rh Incompatibility .
+If the fetus has Rh-positive blood, a woman who has Rh-negative blood may produce antibodies to the Rh factor Hemolytic Disease of the Fetus and Newborn .
 These antibodies can destroy the fetus's red blood cells.
 Treatment with Rho(D) immune globulin reduces the risk that the woman's immune system will make these antibodies and endanger subsequent pregnancies.
 Treatment with immune globulin may be optional before 8 weeks of pregnancy.